John Lyons (Royal Navy officer, born 1787): Career

 Between 1839 and 1840 Lyons was employed as an ambassador to the Ottoman states by the Egyptian Government between Cairo and Alexandria and Syria.
 He introduced to the Ottoman pasha and the Egyptian landmarks dignitaries who travelled between Bombay, Suez, and Britain.
 The overland journey to India by this passage took two months.
-In 1851 Lyons had retired to Hampshire in England.
-In 1861 he was living in Surrey.
+By 1851 Lyons had retired to Hampshire in England.
 He was promoted to vice-admiral in 1866.
-His first wife died in August 1864, and he married in 1865, at Hove, Sussex, Anna Maria Ferguson, a widow of Colonel John L. Mowatt of the Bengal Horse Artillery, with whom he was living at Worthing in 1871.
-He died in December 1872 when aged 85.